How to plant a Buffalo grass lawn

 When laying sods ensure that they are flat and make contact with the soil on which they are being laid.
 Do not leave airpockets beneath the sods as the roots will not make contact with the ground below and will eventually die.

 Lay the sods against each other, do not leave gaps as you are leaving space for weeds to grow in.
 Once you have laid the sods a topsoil must be applied to the lawn and then the lawn must be properly watered.

 Before applying the topsoil mix in a 2:3:2 fertilizer as this will promote root growth of the sods being planted.

-The second method is one I use.
+The third method is one I use.

-Buffalo grass runners
+Buffalo grass runner